 It doesn’t look like this student at Edge Hill during the 1920s is wearing bloomers, she may be wearing a divided skirt, or many women continued to wear skirts while cycling.

-You could consider writing a short historical piece for our Think Creative Archive competition on the way on which bicycles or other vehicles have improved the lives of young people/women, or perhaps had a detrimental impact.
+You could consider writing a short historical piece on the way in which bicycles or other vehicles have improved the lives of young people/women, or perhaps had a detrimental impact.